What is UCAN?

 Who should come?

-The group will be open to cancer patients, survivors and caregivers.
+The group will be open to UN staff who are or have been cancer patients, survivors and caregivers.
 It is designed to act as a forum for those affected by cancer to share experiences and information and to provide each other with support and encouragement.

 Who will be facilitating?